2025 Betfred Oaks: runner-by-runner guide and ante-post tip

 A bigger field, and stronger pace, should help this daughter of Frankel who surely learnt plenty from that experience plus will have no problem staying the Oaks trip on this evidence.

-Still has plenty to learn, and needs to relax, but appears to have a big engine, and the betting suggests she will be the Ballydoyle first string, with O’Brien seeking his eleventh Betfred Oaks victory.
+Still has plenty to learn, and needs to relax, but appears to have a big engine, and the ante-post betting suggested she would be the Ballydoyle first string, with O’Brien seeking his eleventh Betfred Oaks victory.
+However, Moore has opted to ride Minnie Hauk, and that is a negative for Giselle here.

 4. GO GO BOOTS